aaboungab/DevOps-Core-Practical-Project/README.md

 <img src="/documentation/ci-2.png" alt="" width="100%" height="100%"/>

-My Jenkinsfile changed to add a new step **Ansible Swarm config** after building the docker images to setup swarm but adding the name of the vm into the ansible inventory file.
+My Jenkinsfile changed to add a new step **Ansible Swarm config** after building the docker images to setup swarm by adding the name of the vm into the ansible inventory file.

 ```bash
 pipeline{